marisudris/Design-Patterns-In-PHP/Iterator/README.md

   simply want them all at once in a single array.
 We could think of and add some more methods that a typical _collection_ type class would need, but for the sake of simplicity I'll leave it as it is.
+- **App** is our _Client_ class.
+It uses the _MessageAggregate_ collection, adds a couple of _Messages_ to it and echoes them in a _foreach_ loop.
+  In PHP a _foreach_ loop implicitly makes use of the _Iterator_ - in this case it recognizes the _InteratorAggregate_ implementation that is the _MessageAggregate_ - and calls its _getIterator_ method internally, and loops through the returned iterator.
+  Both PHP's _Iterator_ and _Iterator_ extend the _Traversable_ interface which is another native PHP interface which is used to detect if the object can be used inside a _foreach_ loop. _Traversable_  can't be directly implemented - you must use either _Iterator_ or _IteratorAggregate_ for user-defined classes.

 [1]: https://i.ibb.co/nMwfwQw/Iterator.png
 [2]: https://i.ibb.co/g9FW9tc/Iterator-Example.png